 Her writing includes The 60-MINUTE GUIDE TO HEALTH LITERACY, The practical guide to Health Care Advance Directives, SO GROWS THE TREE - Creating an Ethical Will and her 2014 novel EXIT, set in a small-town hospice.
 Jo is also the author of a multistate Health Care Advance Directive that reflects contemporary medical conditions and treatment choices, and acts as a guide for medical decision making in any health care situation.

 Former co-host of WHO Radio's "Credit Show," Jo has been featured in print and broadcast media, including The New York Times, Reader's Digest and The Philadelphia Inquirer.
 A regular contributor to the Des Moines Register, her work has been featured online at the Huffington Post and LifeZette.
-Her weekly column, Health Literacy 101, currently appears in the Des Moines Register.
+Her 12-part series, Health Literacy 101, appeared in the Des Moines Register.
 Jo lives in West Des Moines, Iowa.

 Jo's email: JoKline@msn.com